OpenDSA/OpenDSA/RST/source/AlgAnal/AnalIntro.rst

    :math:`cn`, because we must make :math:`n` comparisons, with each comparison costing :math:`c` time.
    We say that function ``largest``
-   (and by extension ,the largest-value sequential search algorithm for any typical implementation) has a running time expressed by the equation
+   (and by extension, the largest-value sequential search algorithm for any typical implementation) has a running time expressed by the equation